shwetankpal582/Obsidian_Notes/IOT/Unit 1/Design Principles for Connected Device - 2.md

 7. **Innovation:** Data enrichment can help you discover new opportunities and solutions by providing you with more diverse and comprehensive data.
 Data enrichment, for instance, may be used to discover new markets, trends, and patterns in your data, from which you can create new features, products, and business plans.

 ## What is data consolidation?
+**Data consolidation** *is the process of combining data from multiple sources into a single, unified repository.* This centralization of data makes it easier to manage, analyze, and derive insights from the information that your organization collects.
+Whether the data originates from different departments, systems, or locations, the goal of data consolidation is to provide a comprehensive view that supports better decision-making and strategic planning.
+The primary purpose of data consolidation is to streamline and simplify data management.
+Once you’ve created a single source of truth, you can:

+- **Enhance Data Accessibility:** Consolidated data is easier to access and retrieve, making it more straightforward for stakeholders to obtain the information they need.
+- **Improve Data Quality:** During the consolidation process, data can be cleaned and standardized, reducing inconsistencies and errors that may exist in siloed data sources.
+- **Facilitate Comprehensive Analysis:** Having all relevant data in one place allows for more thorough and accurate analysis.
+- **Reduce Redundancy:** Consolidating data helps eliminate duplicate information, leading to more efficient storage and management practices.